 About the Book:

-I received a free digital copy of this book in exchange for my honest opinion.
+I received a free digital copy of this novel in exchange for sharing my honest opinion.